DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 What is the DPF System?

-The Diesel Particulate Filter (DPF) is an emissions control device found in modern diesel engines.
-Its primary function is to capture and store soot (particulate matter) from exhaust gases, thereby reducing emissions and complying with environmental regulations.
+.
+Its primary function is to capture and store soot (particulate matter of Diesel combustion) from exhaust gas, thereby reducing emissions and complying with environmental regulations.

 What is DPF Regeneration?